near/NEPs/specs/RuntimeSpec/Preparation.md

 ## Validation

-A number of limits are imposed on the WASM module that is being parsed:
+A number of limits are imposed on the WebAssembly module that is being parsed:

-* The length of wasm code must not exceed `max_contract_size` genesis configuration parameter;
+* The length of the wasm code must not exceed `max_contract_size` genesis configuration parameter;
-* Module must be a valid module according to the WebAssembly core 1.0 specification (this means no extensions such as multi value or simd; this limitation may be relaxed in the future).
+* The wasm module must be a valid module according to the WebAssembly core 1.0 specification (this means no extensions such as multi value returns or SIMD; this limitation may be relaxed in the future).
-* The wasm module may contain no more than `1_000_000` distinct signatures;
+* The wasm module may contain no more than:
+  * `1_000_000` distinct signatures;
-* The wasm module may contain no more than `1_000_000` function imports and local function definitions;
+  * `1_000_000` function imports and local function definitions;
-* The wasm module may contain no more than `100_000` imports;
+  * `100_000` imports;
-* The wasm module may contain no more than `100_000` exports;
+  * `100_000` exports;
-* The wasm module may contain no more than `1_000_000` global definitions and imports;
+  * `1_000_000` global definitions and imports;
-* The wasm module may contain no more than `100_000` data segments;
+  * `100_000` data segments;
+  * `1` table;
+  * `1` memory;
 * UTF-8 strings comprising the wasm module definition (e.g. export name) may not exceed `100_000` bytes each;
 * Function definitions may not specify more than `50_000` locals;
 * Signatures may not specify more than `1_000` parameters;
 * Signatures may not specify more than `1_000` results;
 * Tables may not specify more than `10_000_000` entries;
-* Module may not specify more than `1` table;
-* Module may not specify more than `1` memory;

-These additional requirements are imposed at a later stage:
+If the contract code is invalid, the first violation in the binary encoding of the WebAssembly module shall be reported.
+These additional requirements are imposed after the module is parsed:

 * The wasm module may contain no more function imports and local definitions than specified in the `max_functions_number_per_contract` genesis configuration parameter; and

+These additional requirements are imposed after the instrumentation, as documented in the later
+sections:

 * All imports may only import from the `env` module.

 ## Memory normalization